 All the bachelor degrees offered by the Department of Statistics and Actuarial Science are a springboard to postgraduate study and/or a professional qualification.
 In fact, our graduates are globally in demand to take up stimulating, challenging and financially rewarding positions

 Undergraduate applications: Please visit the University website at www.sun.ac.za/.
-All post-graduate programmes offered by the Department as well as any post-graduate individual module registration (even for non-degree purposes): 30 September 2017
+All post-graduate programmes offered by the Department as well as any post-graduate individual module registration (even for non-degree purposes): 30 September 2019 for 2020 studies.

 - BCom (Mathematical Sciences)